mmjmanders/ngx-iban/README.md

 You can see a live demo of the module [here](https://mmjmanders.github.io/ngx-iban/).

 **Important note**: From version 17.3.0 onward this library exports [standalone components](https://angular.io/guide/standalone-components).
 This mitigates the need to import `NgxIbanModule`.
+From version 21.0.0 the `NgxIbanModule` doesn't event exist anymore.

 ## Installation

-Just use your favorite package manager to install `ngx-iban` and `ibantools`.
+Use your favorite package manager to install `ngx-iban` and `ibantools`.

 ## Compatibility table